j-nagar/recipes-and-ratings-analysis/README.md

 ### Is This a Good Baseline Model?

-This is a **poor baseline model**, as it has a low explantory power (low R² score) and prediction accuracy (high MSE).
-The low R² score suggests that the features chosen (`protein` and `number of ingredients`) are insufficient to predict calories effectively on their own.
+This is a **weak baseline model**, as it has a low explantory power (low R² score) and prediction accuracy (high MSE).
+The low R² score suggests that the features chosen (`protein` and `number of ingredients`) are insufficient to predict calories effectively on their own and the high MSE suggests that only utilizing `protein` and `number of ingredients` leads to high error, meaning it does not predict calories well.

 ---